gamefootage/ben-kellys-personal-portfolio/README.md

       * The colours in the skill section buttons are taken from the logos of the teams I played on of the sport buttons and CodeInstitute red for the technology button.
     - ### **Typography**
       * The main fonts I use are Bebas Neue, Julius Sans One, and Source Sans Pro, I got them from [Google Fonts](https://fonts.google.com).
-      * Source Sans Pro is a simple form of the sans-serif font, I like it's readability in small font sizes, whereas Bebas Neue and Julius Sans One is better in larger sizes.
+      * Source Sans Pro is a clean sans-serif typeface, I like it's readability in small font sizes, whereas Bebas Neue and Julius Sans One is better in larger sizes.
 Bebas Neue I use for section headers, and Julius Sans One for medium size text.
 My fallback font is sans-serif.

 - ## [**Wireframe** (note that tablet layout is the same as mobile)](https://wireframepro.mockflow.com/view/M001cd26c723c36ed609942092aed0a071607105289735)